ThakurJyoti05/HelloWorld/README.md

 systemctl status nginx
 ```

-### Step 3: Create a CI/CD pipleine for the app using tools of your choice.
+### Step 3: Create a CI/CD pipeline for the app using the tools of your choice.
-#### Here, we are using Git Actions to setup CI/CD pipleine
+#### Here, we are using Git Actions to set the CI/CD pipeline
-1. Go to your github repo -> click on "Action"
+1. Go to your GitHub repo -> click on "Action"
-2. Select Continious Integration -> Node js
+2. Select Continuous Integration -> Node js
 3. It will create a file as -> .github/workflows/node.js.yml
-4. do changes in the node.js.yml file  a) remove pull , b) add self-hosted insted ubuntu-hosted c) remove last 2 instructions
+4. do changes in the node.js.yml file  a) remove pull, b) add self-hosted instead of ubuntu-hosted c) remove the last 2 instructions
-5. Now we need to add runner. go to settings -> Actions -> Runners -> new self-hosted runner [select linux -> x86]
+5. Now we need to add a runner. go to settings -> Actions -> Runners -> new self-hosted runner [select Linux -> x86]
-6. Copy each step and run on ec2 ubuntu server
+6. Copy each step and run it on the EC2 Ubuntu server
 7. then finally give the following commands
    ```bash
     sudo ./svc.sh install